 Marriage Divorce Unmarried Cohabitation Loss of Child Centeredness Fragile Families with Children Teen Attitudes about Marriage and Family

-Key Finding: The American divorce rate today is nearly twice that of 1960, but has declined since hitting its highest point in our history in the early 1980s.
+KEY FINDING: The American divorce rate today is about twice that of 1960, but has declined since hitting its highest point in our history in the early 1980s.
 For the average couple marrying for the first time in recent years, the lifetime probability of divorce or separation now falls between 40 and 50 percent.

 LOSS OF CHILD-CENTEREDNESS